Yurii-Laguta/JB4A-SDK-Android/index.md

 #### Version 4.0.4
 _Released July 22nd 2015_<br/>

-* MSDK-11 - Group Registrations that are sent to the SFMC when updating Tags, Attributes, and other contact data to reduce traffic and improve throughput.<br/>
+* MSDK-11 - Group Registrations that are sent to the Marketing Cloud when updating Tags, Attributes, and other contact data to reduce traffic and improve throughput.<br/>

 #### Version 4.0.3
 _Released July 9th 2015, correlating to the Salesforce Marketing Cloud 2015-04.3 Release_<br/>